elemel/fungeoneer/chapters/07/you-are-here.md

 ```
 {% endraw %}

-You leave the example dungeon after 121 steps.
+You leave the example dungeon after 121 ticks.